 Additional Education Requirements:

-- An applicant who has been out of the practice of respiratory care for 2 years or more must complete a Board approved comprehensive review course in order to ensure that he or she has sufficient skills to re-enter the profession.
-Board approved comprehensive course means any course or courses which include, at a minimum, fourteen contact education hours in the topics and numbers of hours as follows:
+- An applicant who has not practiced respiratory care for 2 years or more must complete a Board-approved comprehensive review course within two (2) years immediately prior to the filing of the licensure application or be recredentialed in the level in which he or she is applying to practice in order to ensure that he or she has the sufficient skills to re-enter the profession.
+Board-approved comprehensive course means any course or courses which includes, at a minimum, fourteen (14) hours in the topics and numbers of hours as follows:

 - Patient assessment 3 hours

 - Hemodynamics 2 hours

 - Pulmonary Function 1 hour

 - Mechanical ventilation 2 hours